intel/neural-compressor/examples/tensorflow/nlp/transformer_lt/quantization/ptq/README.md

 We evaluate the model with BLEU score, its source: https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/utils/bleu_hook.py

 ### Write Yaml config file
-In examples directory, there is a transformer_lt.yaml.
+In examples directory, there is a transformer_lt.yaml for tuning the model on Intel CPUs.
+The 'framework' in the yaml is set to 'tensorflow'.
+If running this example on Intel GPUs, the 'framework' should be set to 'tensorflow_itex' and the device in yaml file should be set to 'gpu'.
+The transformer_lt_itex.yaml is prepared for the GPU case.
 We could remove most of items and only keep mandatory item for tuning.
+We also implement a calibration dataloader and have evaluation field for creation of evaluation function at internal neural_compressor.

 ```yaml
 model: